Touch Typing Basics: A Beginner's Guide

 • Use proper finger placement: This will help you type faster and more accurately.

 • Take breaks: Do not forget to take frequent breaks to avoid strain and fatigue.
-Stretch your hands and arms and give some rest to your eyes.
+Stretch your hands and arms and give your eyes some rest.

 • Use Proper Posture: Keep your feet flat on the ground, and adjust your seat’s height so that your thighs and forearms are parallel to the ground.

 In addition to these very helpful tips, you should also focus on improving your brain-type connection.
-As it is a necessity for mastering the art of touch typing.
+It is a necessity for mastering the art of touch typing.

 Proper Posture and Hand Positioning